gilt/kairos/README.md

 ## Contributing

-We use grunt for running tests and such, so, if you want to contribute, you should to install grunts cli `sudo npm install -g grunt-cli`.
-Once you have done so, you can run any of our grunt tasks: `grunt watch`, `grunt test`, `grunt build`, `grunt release:(major or minor or patch)`
+We use grunt for running tests and such.
+If you want to contribute, you should install the grunt cli and install dependencies.

+    sudo npm install -g grunt-cli
+    npm install

+Once you have done so, you can run any of our grunt tasks.

+    grunt watch
+    grunt test
+    grunt build
+    grunt release:(major or minor or patch)

 ## Appendix

 [Kairos](http://en.wikipedia.org/wiki/Kairos) (καιρός) /kī¦räs/ is an ancient
-Greek word meaning the right or opportune moment (the supreme moment).
-The ancient Greeks had two words for time, chronos and kairos.
+Greek word meaning the right, opportune, or supreme moment.
+The ancient Greeks had two words for time, "chronos" and "kairos".
 While the former refers to chronological or sequential time, the latter signifies a time between, a moment of indeterminate time in which something special happens.
 What the special something is depends on who is using the word.
 While chronos is quantitative, kairos has a qualitative nature.
 In rhetoric kairos is "a passing instant when an opening appears which must be driven through with force if success is to be achieved."

 ## License